Best Of19 min read

 Cons:

-• Documentation and tutorials aren't as deep as DigitalOcean's
+• Documentation and tutorials lag behind DigitalOcean's

 • Some shared compute plans can feel CPU-constrained under load